LEANNA MAE .ORG

 • Gaining credentials in related work such as becoming a childbirth educator or anything you want to add on to your birth business

-• There is also professional associations to join, memberships to have, journals to subscribe to, etc.
+• There is also professional associations to join, memberships to have, journals to subscribe to, etc. if you can fit it in your budget.

 • You may also want to take some related college classes to give you a better understanding of the human body and health care.